varlackc/CodingChallenges/README.md

     - The calculator uses regular expresions in order to validate the calculator input.
 * Local JSON
     - Get local json data in external files locally.
+* Tick Tack Toe
+    - Is used to explore design of algorithms, web development and web design.

 Other Coding Challenges will be added as needed.